 Staying in the heart of Leavenworth is very convenient, as you can easily walk to shops and restaurants.
 Just be aware that it’ll cost you more than renting a house outside of town.
 Some people choose to stay in the nearby city of Wenatchee to save money, but these are good options in town:

 - Obertal Inn – A budget hotel good if you want to save money, but still right in town so you’ll be close to everything.
 They also have a breakfast buffet and free parking (which is a plus since parking is limited during the busy months). (rates start at $119 per night; book your room on Booking.com or Hotels.com)

 - Icicle Village Resort – This hotel is a few minutes’ drive outside of town, but is nice when you need a break from dealing with the crowds.
 You’ll have beautiful views of the Cascade Mountains, a breakfast buffet, and a mini-golf course. (rates start at $143 per night; book your room on Booking.com or Hotels.com)

 - Bavarian Lodge – This is located across from the main part of Leavenworth and has a large parking lot to park in.
 I recommend getting a fireplace suite, as you’ll love sitting by the fireplace at night during winter in Leavenworth. (rates start at $173 per night; book your room on Booking.com or Hotels.com)

 Here are a few vacation rentals I recommend if you prefer to go that route.
-There are plenty of nearby Leavenworth Airbnb cabins that you’ll love in addition to these options.
+There are plenty of nearby Leavenworth cabins that you’ll love in addition to these options.

 - You can sleep soundly in the forest with this beautiful cabin that comes with a fireplace and three bedrooms. (rates start at $188 per night)

 - This two-person apartment is one block from all the stores and restaurants in town, making it a convenient base for your trip. (rates start at $197 per night)